DeepLcom/deepl-mock/README.md

 This mock server does not implement these features, however the API input parameters are validated.

 ## Issues
-If you experience problems using the library, or would like to request a new feature, please create an [issue](https://www.github.com/DeepLcom/deepl-mock/issues).
+If you experience problems using the library, or would like to request a new feature, please open an [issue](https://www.github.com/DeepLcom/deepl-mock/issues).

+## Development

+We are currently unable to accept Pull Requests.
+If you would like to suggest changes, please open an issue instead.